osuuj/nokia-city-data-analysis/client/shared/@docs/components.md

 # Shared Components

-This directory contains reusable components that can be used across the application.
+This file provides documentation for the reusable components in the `client/shared/components` directory.

 ## Directory Structure